hackiftekhar/IQListKit/README.md

 }
 ```
 Now we'll be creating an instance of IQList and providing it the list of models and cells
-The listView parameter accept either UITableView or UICollectionView object.
+The listView parameter accepts either a UITableView or UICollectionView object.
-The delegateDataSource paramter is optional, but preferrable when we would like
+The delegateDataSource parameter is optional, but preferable when we would like
 to do additional configuration in our cell before display
-or to get callbacks when cell is clicked.
+or to get callbacks when the cell is clicked.

 ```swift
 class UsersTableViewController: UITableViewController {